janhq/jan/README.md

 > ⚠️ **Jan is currently in Development**: Expect breaking changes and bugs!

-Use offline LLMs with your own data.
-Run open source models like Llama2 or Falcon on your internal computers/servers.
+**Use offline LLMs with your own data.** Run open source models like Llama2 or Falcon on your internal computers/servers.

-Jan runs on any hardware, from PCs to multi-GPU clusters.
-Jan supports both CPU and GPU on the following architecture:
+**Jan runs on any hardware.** From PCs to multi-GPU clusters, Jan supports universal architectures:

 - [x] Nvidia GPUs (fast)
 - [x] Apple M-series (fast)